BY-LAWS

 Uniforms

 Uniforms shall be adopted by the members and shall be maintained in a clean, neat and orderly manner.
 Uniforms are to be worn only on official rides or at other formal meetings or assemblies, and may be worn by no one other than a member of this organization.
-The Secretary shall notify members when uniforms are required to be worn.
+The Lieutenant shall notify members when uniforms are required to be worn.

 Section 5